RaajithaMiddi/Five-Dollar-Model/README.md

+# Forked Five-Dollar Model

+Modification to this project for GeorgiaTech DL final project.
+Includes using novel datasets for new sprite generation and experiments of model architecture or configuration.

-# The Five-Dollar Model: Generating Game Maps and Sprites from Sentence Embeddings
+## The Five-Dollar Model: Generating Game Maps and Sprites from Sentence Embeddings

 ### Timothy Merino, Roman Negri, Dipika Rajesh, M Charity, Julian Togelius